 Bay Biosciences provides high quality, clinical grade, liver biopsy tissue samples, FFPE tissue blocks with matched cryogenically preserved sera (serum), plasma, peripheral blood mononuclear cells (PBMCbiofluid samples from patients diagnosed with Jaundice.

-The sera (serum), plasma and PBMC biofluid specimens are processed from jaundice patient’s peripheral whole-blood using customized collection and processing protocols.
+Moreover, the serum, plasma and PBMCs are processed from jaundice patient’s peripheral whole-blood using customized collection and processing protocols.

-Biopsy tissue and matched biofluid samples are collected from unique patients diagnosed with jaundice and are provided to a valued pharmaceutical customer for research, diagnostics, discovery and drug development.
+Furthermore, the biopsy tissue and matched biofluid samples are collected from unique patients diagnosed with jaundice and are provided to a valued pharmaceutical customer for research, discovery and drug development.

 Jaundice Overview

-Jaundice is a condition in which the skin, sclera (whites of the eyes) and mucous membranes turn yellow.
-This yellow color is caused by a high level of bilirubin, a yellow-orange bile pigment.
-Bile is fluid secreted by the liver.
-Bilirubin is formed from the breakdown of red blood cells.
+Jaundice is a condition in which the skin, sclera (whites of the eyes), and mucous membranes turn yellow.
+Specifically, this yellow color comes from a high level of bilirubin, a yellow-orange bile pigment.
+Furthermore, the liver secretes bile, which is a fluid.
+Additionally, the breakdown of red blood cells produces bilirubin.

-The term jaundice is derived from the French word jaune, which means yellow.
-Jaundice is not a disease per se, but rather a visible sign of an underlying disease process.
+Interestingly, the term jaundice is derived from the French word jaune, which means yellow.
+Consequently, jaundice is not a disease per se, but rather a visible sign of an underlying disease process.

-• Jaundice is typically seen when the level of bilirubin in the blood exceeds 2.5-3 mg/dL (milligrams per deciliter).
+• Typically, jaundice appears when the level of bilirubin in the blood exceeds 2.5-3 mg/dL (milligrams per deciliter).

-• Jaundice in adults can be caused by a variety of medical conditions and diseases, some of which could be serious and potentially life-threatening.
+• Moreover, medical conditions and diseases can cause jaundice in adults, some of which could be serious and potentially life-threatening.

-• Adult patients who develop jaundice needs to undergo a comprehensive medical evaluation and diagnostic tests in order to determine the cause.
+• As a result, adult patients who develop jaundice need to undergo a comprehensive medical evaluation and diagnostic tests in order to determine the cause.

-• Jaundice in Neonatal (newborns) is a condition most often a benign condition that improves without serious after-effects.
+• In contrast, jaundice in neonatal (newborns) is a condition that is most often benign and improves without serious after-effects.

 According to march of march of dimes website Newborn jaundice is very common, around 60% or 3 in 5 babies have jaundice.